Screenly/cli/docs/CommandLineHelp.md

 ## `screenly login`

-Logins with the token and stores it for further use if it's valid.
-You can set API_TOKEN environment variable to override used API token
+Logs in with the provided token and stores it for further use if valid.
+You can set the API_TOKEN environment variable to override the stored token

 **Usage:** `screenly login`